Investigate Suspicious Email in Microsoft 365 with KQL

 EmailEvents | where Timestamp > ago(14d) | where AuthenticationDetails has_any ("spf=fail", "dkim=fail", "dmarc=fail") | project Timestamp, SenderFromAddress, SenderFromDomain, SenderMailFromAddress, SenderMailFromDomain, RecipientEmailAddress, Subject, AuthenticationDetails, ThreatTypes, DeliveryAction | order by Timestamp desc

-Check whether the visible sender and envelope sender disagree
+Validate visible sender against envelope sender

 - 1